-- Discuss its updated methodology and models; - Provide justification for the updates; - Show how risk has shifted as a result of the updates; and - Report any resulting changes to prioritization of mitigation initiatives and scheduling and workplans for the implementation of mitigation initiatives resulting from these updates.
+- Discuss its updated methodology and models; (e.g., using a new machine learning algorithm, changing how wildfire consequences are calculated, or changes to assumptions); - Provide justification for the updates; - Show how risk has shifted as a result of the updates; and - Report any resulting changes to prioritization of mitigation initiatives and scheduling and workplans for the implementation of mitigation initiatives resulting from these updates.

 The electrical corporation must use the format established by Tables 1-1 and 1-2 of these 2025 WMP Update Guidelines to summarize the updated top 5 percent of highest-risk circuits, segments, or spans.
 If one or both tables are more than 20 lines, then an electrical corporation may submit a spreadsheet as an attachment to the 2025 WMP Update rather than a table to provide the information.
-Discussions of significant updates to risk models must be limited to 20 pages.
+Discussions of significant updates to risk models must be limited to 20 pages total.
 Figures and tables are excluded from the 20-page limit.